-Graduates of accredited high schools

-Includes both academic and workforce students.

-Graduates of home schools

-• Individuals with General Education Development (GED) Certificates

-Includes both academic and workforce students.
+- Graduates of accredited high schools Includes both academic and workforce students. - Graduates of home schools - Individuals with General Education Development (GED) Certificates Includes both academic and workforce students.

-Individual Approval
+• Individual Approval

-A student who is not a graduate of a state accredited high school, but who is 18 years of age or older may be admitted conditionally at the discretion of the Executive Director of Enrollment.
+A student who is not a graduate of a state accredited high school, but who is 18 years of age or older, or a student who cannot provide official copies of all transcripts, may be admitted conditionally at the discretion of the Executive Director of Enrollment.
 Students admitted as an individual approval are not eligible for financial aid.

-Early Admission
+• Early Admission